-If you are dealing with a hardware conflict, you should begin by trying to update the computer drivers
+If you are dealing with a hardware conflict, you should begin by trying to update the computer drivers.
+You can download the latest versions at the manufacturers' pages or in CCM's the driver downloads section.

 If that does not work, you may need to restart your PC using as few peripherals as possible.
 Disconnect all CD drives, recorders, Internet modems, printers, complementary hard drive disks, etc. Continue manually restarting your device until it no longer restarts alone.
 When the rebooting stops, reconnect the peripherals one at a time until the problem happens again.